meirisoda/school_fall2023/PSCL389/EXAM2/Reading Notes.md

 ### Inception to Attainment Process
 Define self: the integrated center to agentic activity.
 The **phenomenal self**, an emergent and more-or-less stable mental construction, has the potential to take control of the biocognitive machinery in such a way as to maximize organismic need satsifaction.
-Cannot be realized if th
+>[!highlight]
+>Cannot be realized if the goal is not representative of the actual interests and values of their evolving self-system.

+d